Homotopy, Symmetry, and Non-Hermitian Band Topology: Topological properties of nodal and band-gapped phases

 \section{Topological properties of nodal and band-gapped phases}

 In this section, we will study the homotopy properties for general $N\times N$ non-degenerate matrices, corresponding to the classification of nodal structures and band-gapped $N$-band systems.
-We will show the first two non-trivial results are $\pi_0$ and $\pi_1$.
-According to Fig.~\ref{fig_hptiv}, these will be the most common and decisive topology.
-The input that we need is the homotopy groups of the real and the complex general linear groups, listed in Appendix~\ref{ap_hpgl}.
-The main tool is the long exact sequence of homotopy groups for a fibration, a relation between a series of group homomorphisms.
+We will show that the first two non-trivial results are $\pi_0$ and $\pi_1$.
+For the topological classification procedure shown in Fig.~\ref{fig_hptiv}, these will be the most common and decisive.
+To arrive at the results, we utilize the homotopy groups of the real and the complex general linear groups, listed in Appendix~\ref{ap_hpgl}.
+Our main mathematical tool is the long exact sequence of homotopy groups for a fibration, a relation between a series of group homomorphisms.
 A detailed introduction can be found in Refs.~\onlinecite{bott1982differential,hatcherAlgebraicTopology2002}.
+The generic results derived here contain the two-band results derived in Sec.~\ref{sec_2bd} as a special case at \(N=2\).

-In general, a real square matrix $H\in Mat(N,\mathbb R)$, even if non-degenerated, could have complex eigenvalues.
+In general, a real square matrix $H\in \operatorname{Mat}(N,\mathbb R)$, even if non-degenerate, could have complex eigenvalues.
 Hence it may not be diagonalized with the similarity transformation $GL_N(\mathbb R)$ by real matrices.
 However, as long as $H$ is non-degenerate, it can be transformed into a canonical form.
-More precisely, if the eigenvalues of $H$ are $a_1,a_2,\dots,a_n$ (mutually different real numbers), and $a_{n+j}\pm ib_j$ ($1\leq j \leq m$, $b_j>0$) (mutually different complex numbers), we can write
+More precisely, if the eigenvalues of $H$ are $a_1,a_2,\dots,a_n$ (mutually different real numbers), and $a_{n+j}\pm ib_j$ ($1\leq j \leq m$, $b_j>0$) (mutually different complex numbers, that must arise in complex conjugate pairs), we can write

-where $V\in GL_{N}(\mathbb R)$ and
+where $V\in GL_{n+2m}(\mathbb R)$ and